 Need to remodel your house or just need some cash for a rainy day?
 With soaring values, your home probably has significant equity.
 Convert that equity into a tangible item.

-You can borrow large amounts of money and qualify easier because the loan is secured by your home.
-You get options to lower rates than credit cards and may qualify for tax deduction on the interest payments.
+You can borrow large amounts of money and may qualify easier since the loan is secured by your home.
+A refinance of your mortgage to pay off other debts may allow you to pay off higher rate credit cards.

 Features of Home Equity Loans

 - Consistent repayment for the life of the loan